-Students should arrive in the building by 8:25 a.m. in order to be in homeroom, ready to learn at 8:30 a.m.
+Students should arrive in the building by 8:25 a.m. in order to be on time.
 School begins at 8:30 a.m.
 Students should be in homeroom, ready for Morning Meeting, in assigned seats with all necessary materials, such as folders, notebooks, planners and writing utensils, before the 8:30 bell rings.

-- 1. Homeroom teachers take attendance at 8:30 a.m. and enter "present" or "absent" in the Infinite Campus database. - 2.
+- 1. Homeroom teachers take attendance at 8:30 a.m. via the Infinite Campus database. - 2.
 Students arriving in homeroom after 8:30 a.m. are tardy, and teachers send them to the office to receive a tardy pass. - 3.
-Tardies fall into two categories-excused and unexcused. - 4.
-Students arriving at school after 8:30 a.m. enter the school via Door 1 (17th Avenue NE) and receive a tardy pass.
-Door 14, the usual arrival door, is locked at 8:30 a.m. - 5.
-Late arriving kindergarten through 4th grade students should be accompanied by you to Door 1. - 6.
-Tardy passes are issued to late arriving students.
-These passes are hand written in a book which creates a copy for the office to keep and a slip for the student to bring to the teacher. - 7.
+A student arriving at school after 8:30 a.m. enters the school via Door 1 (17th Avenue NE) and receives a tardy pass.
+Door 14, the usual arrival door, is locked at 8:30 a.m. - 4.
+Late-arriving kindergarten through 4th grade students should be accompanied by you to the main office to check in with office staff and receive a tardy pass. - 5.
+After 9 a.m., students of all ages must be accompanied into the building, signed in at the computer by a parent or guardian and issued a tardy pass by staff. - 6.
 Infinite Campus generates an automated phone call and email to you if your student was marked absent, unexcused.
-Also see Unexcused Absence. - 8.
+Also see Unexcused Absence. - 7.
 Buses are scheduled to arrive at school at 8:20 a.m.
 Late arrival due to a late arriving bus is an excused tardy.